shannonpearson/golang-gem-ruby/README.md

-##### This project demonstrates how to incorporate functionality from a Go package into a Rails app.
-In this example, a basic addition is imported from a Golang executable and called from a Rails controller.
+##### This project demonstrates how to export Golang functionality using a Ruby gem into a Rails app.
+In this example, the gem executes a basic addition function using an imported Golang function.

 ### to set up this project:

-- in root folder, run `go build -o test_lib.so -buildmode=c-shared main.go`
 - cd into rails-gem-test-app
 - `yarn`
 - `rails db:migrate`